GabeScott/standard-works-vault/General Conference/2010 April - Help Them on Their Way Home.md

 # Help Them on Their Way Home

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the April session of the 2010 General Conference*

+>*We help God’s children best by providing ways to build faith in Jesus Christ and His restored gospel when they are young.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2010/04/help-them-on-their-way-home?lang=eng)